jessepeterson/kmfddm/docs/quickstart.md

     -api supersecret \
     -enqueue 'http://[::1]:9000/v1/enqueue/' \
     -enqueue-key supernanosecret \
-    -storage-dsn 'kmfddm:kmfddm@tcp(192.168.0.1:3306)/kmfddm' \
     -debug
 ```

 * `-api` sets the *KMFDDM* API key to "supersecret"
 * `-enqueue` sets the URL for the enqueue endpoint for NanoMDM.
 By default NanoMDM listens on port 9000 and the enqueue API endpoint is at "/v1/enqueue/".
 Be sure to include the trailing slash "/".
 * `-enqueue-key` sets the API key for enqueueing commands to *NanoMDM* to "supernanosecret" (this is configured in your NanoMDM environment)
-* `-storage-dsn` sets the storage DSN for the MySQL storage backend.
-In this example case we're connecting to a "kmfddm" database at host "192.168.0.1" with username and password "kmfddm".
 * `-debug` turns on additional debug logging

 If the server started successfully you should see: